June 10th, 1922– Francis Ethel Gumm:

 Despite the fact she was diminutive (not quite five feet tall), there is real on-screen gravitas in that pint-sized package.
 Even though MGM thought the studio had to struggle to make her physical appearance marketable, the camera truly loved Garland.
 She possessed considerable charisma and had sex appeal to spare.

 “Whenever Judy Garland sang, a little bit of her died.”

 On a June night six years ago, I stayed up late watching DVDs of her CBS television series from the early 1960s.
 I was entranced by her persona and yet horrified by her histrionics.
 Sometimes when listening to her recordings, I am put-off by the way that she sings every single song as if it were her last.
 Her over the top interpretations of the great standards push me away.
 But… then I hear the original, or even her late in life version of Somewhere Over The Rainbow and I end up crying.
 Judy Garland loved to be loved and she loved her fans for loving her and they loved her right back.
 I love her for that.

-“I could live without money, but I cannot live with love.”
+“I could live without money, but I cannot live without love.”